Amoyblack/Col/README.md

 #### <font color = Orange>Additional instructions</font>

-- The Addon is made based on the style of blizzard <Larger Nameplates>, It's strongly recommended to enable it by [esc - interface - Names - Larger Nameplates]
+- The Addon is made based on the style of blizzard <Larger Nameplates>, It's recommended to enable it by [esc - interface - Names - Larger Nameplates]
+- When a unit meets multiple Color conditions at the same time, the Color priority is:  custom NPC > NPC with custom auras > execute > threat

 #### <font color = Orange>Video preview</font>